rliao123/BeatStream/README.md

 <img width="1440" alt="Screen Shot 2024-05-31 at 9 12 53 PM" src="https://github.com/rliao123/BeatStream/assets/92598518/6f027100-84f7-4294-bfa8-7c3ce9c75fdd">
 2. Click the "Play" button to start playing songs.

+**Example Purposes Only:**

+- **MP3 Files and Images:** Any MP3 files and images used in the application are for example purposes only.
+They are intended to demonstrate the functionality of the application and are not meant for distribution or commercial use.

+- **User Responsibility:** Users are responsible for ensuring that any media content they upload complies with all applicable copyright laws.
+Users should have the appropriate rights or permissions to use and distribute any MP3 files or images uploaded to the application.